shesharpnl/.github/CONTRIBUTING.md

 # Contributing Guidelines

 Welcome to SheSharp!
 Thank you for considering contributing to our open source projects.
+Here you will find our general guidelines for contributing.
+Please note that certain repositories may have slightly different guidelines.

 We appreciate all kinds of contributions. **However, we prioritize PRs from existing community members and underrepresented genders in tech to support our mission**.